guigolab/ggsashimi/README.md

 ```

 ## Usage
-Execute the script with '--help' option for a complete list of options.
+Execute the script with `--help` option for a complete list of options.